MileHacker Logo

 • Exercise caution on trails outside city limits as wildlife encounters are possible; be bear-aware.

-• Driving in winter has risks like icy roads, snow, black ice, and reduced visibility.
+• Winter driving has risks like icy roads, snow, black ice, and reduced visibility.

-• Fueling: Fueling stations can be sparse on long sections of highway in the Yukon.
+• Fueling: Fueling stations can be sparse on long stretches of highway in the Yukon.

-• Road Conditions: Check current conditions before departure, especially for unpaved roads which may be dusty or washboarded.
+• Road Conditions: Check current conditions before departure, especially for unpaved roads that can be dusty or washboarded.

 • Remote Sections: Be prepared for long stretches of highway with no cell service.